-This popular centre-based horse riding holiday in Iceland uses the farm’s guesthouse (or hotel) and explores the area around the farm in southern Iceland.
-During ther short week you’ll ford shallow rivers, experience the amazing variation in habitats and ride along a black-sand beach.
+This popular centre-based horse riding holiday in Iceland uses the farm’s private hotel and explores the area around the farm and along the south coast.
+During the short week you’ll ford shallow rivers, experience the amazing variation in habitats and ride along a black-sand beach.
 There’s also the chance to soak in the warm waters of the river Reykjadalur, which is geothermal and has natural hot pools.

 Join us on a series of exciting day-rides.
 At the end of each day riders can relax in the ‘hot pot’, enjoy a good dinner and first rate accommodation in the country hotel attached to the farm.
 Exciting riding each day, combined with the comfort of soft beds and private bathrooms at night.

 Available mid-May to mid-Sept each year.

 Arrive at Keflavík Airport (Rejykavic) and take the “Flybus” to BSÍ bus station in Reykjavik.
 There you will be greeted at about 17:30 by the representative from the ranch, who will drive you to Vellir, where the farm is.
 The day ends with dinner at the hotel which is attached to the farm. [no riding today]